 How do course grades for 2019-20 work under the No Detriment policy?

-We have modified the award of course grades in light of our No Detriment policy.
-Where possible we want your academic performance reflected in your course grade, but at the same time we need to be fair in recognising that not all assessment has been possible (especially for first and second years) and that your performance in assessments during the Covid period may have been impacted.
+Under the No Detriment Policy (NDP) the award of course grades for 2019-20 was revised.
+Where possible we want your academic performance reflected in your course grade, but at the same time we need to be fair in recognising that during semester 2 in 2019-20 not all assessment was possible (especially for first and second years) and that your performance in assessments during the NDP period may have been impacted.

-The following approach applies to course grades where any course assessment (including level 1 and 2 reassessment) was scheduled after 15 March 2020*.
+The following approach applied to course grades where any course assessment (including level 1 and 2 reassessment) was scheduled between 16 March 2020 and 11 September 2020.

-Where enough assessment for the course has been completed to award a detailed grade (at least 65%):
+Where enough assessment for the course had been completed to award a detailed grade (at least 65%)

-- a letter grade (e.g. A4, B2, C1) will be awarded if it is above the threshold grade (normally D3 for undergraduate students and C3 for postgraduate students).
+- a letter grade (e.g. A4, B2, C1) was be awarded if it was above the threshold grade (normally D3 for undergraduate students and C3 for postgraduate students).

-- however, if your course grade is below the threshold grade (normally D3 for undergraduate students and C3 for postgraduate students) a CA grade will be awarded in recognition that your performance may have been affected during the pandemic.
+- however, if your course grade was below the threshold grade (normally D3 for undergraduate students and C3 for postgraduate students) a CA grade will have been awarded in recognition that your performance may have been affected during the pandemic.

-Where less than 65% of the course assessment is completed:
+Where less than 65% of the course assessment had been completed:

-In either situation, the award of CA for a course indicates that you have taken the course and been awarded credit for it, but also means that the assessment for that course was disrupted during the period of the Covid-19 pandemic.
+In either situation, the award of CA for a course indicates that you took the course and have been awarded credit for it, but also means that the assessment for that course was disrupted during the period of the Covid-19 pandemic.
 Your transcript will include a statement to that effect, so that it is clear to anyone reading that CA does not indicate a poor performance.

-The grades of MV and CW will continue to be used in some cases, if some assessment scheduled prior to 15 March is incomplete.
+The grades of MV and CW continued to be used in some cases, if some assessment scheduled prior to 15 March 2020 was incomplete.

-The full No Detriment policy page has detailed information on course grades as well as all other No Detriment matters We appreciate that this is complex information and you may wish to seek further explanation of your course grade results from your School via gla.ac.uk/help or your Adviser of Study.
+The full No Detriment Policy page has detailed information on course grades as well as all other aspects of the NDP.
+We appreciate that this is complex information and you may wish to seek further explanation of your 2019-20 course grade results from your School via gla.ac.uk/help or your Adviser of Study.

-What if I am unhappy with any of my course grades from the COVID-19 period?
+What if I am unhappy with any of my course grades under the No Detriment Policy?

-As explained in the Question: How do course grades work under the No Detriment policy?
-We have modified our approach to awarding course grades during the COVID-19 period.
+As explained in the Question: How do course grades work under the No Detriment policy? we modified our approach to awarding course grades in 2019-20.

-Where any course assessment was scheduled for the period of the No Detriment policy, standard course grades will be awarded if the threshold grade has been reached (normally D3 for undergraduate students and C3 for postgraduate students).
-If not, the grade will be CA.
+Where any course assessment was scheduled for the No Detriment period, standard course grades were awarded if the threshold grade was reached (normally D3 for undergraduate students and C3 for postgraduate students).
+If not, the grade awarded was CA.